-We have cancelled the earliest holidays of our season.
-Currently this includes all cruises up to those starting on the 27th June.
-This information will be reviewed and updated at least twice a week.
+We have cancelled many of our holidays this season.
+Currently this includes all cruises up to those starting 19th September.
+This information will be reviewed and updated at least once a week.

 Is my Caledonian Discovery holiday likely to be cancelled?

 If your holiday is not listed above, then it is not currently cancelled.
 However, we still expect to announce cancellations to holidays later than those listed above.
 We will continue to follow government instructions and we will review whether we can run any of our later season cruises whilst meeting those requirements.

 If your trip is affected, we will be in touch with you directly, at least 4 weeks before the departure date.
 We will then discuss the options available with you.

 Is my money safe if I’ve booked a trip, or about to book one?

 Yes!
 If your trip is cancelled by Caledonian Discovery for whatever reason, including coronavirus, we will offer you another trip, and, if this is not acceptable, you will be entitled to a full refund.
 To back up this promise, all your pre-payments are protected against ‘tour operator failure’ in line with the Package Travel and Linked Travel Arrangements Regulations 2018.

 Booking Flexibility Offers